-North Carolina's Temporary Assistance for Needy Families (TANF) program, called Work First, is based on the premise that parents have a responsibility to support themselves and their children.
-Through Work First, parents can get short-term training and other services to help them become employed and self-sufficient, but the responsibility is theirs.
+The Temporary Assistance for Needy Families (TANF) program, called Work First, is based on the premise that parents have a responsibility to support themselves and their children.
+Through Work First, parents get training and other services to help them become employed and self-sufficient, but the responsibility is theirs.

-The Employment Services Social Worker coaches the participant to "win the race" toward self-sufficiency, Participant may be involved in the following:
+The employment services social worker coaches the participant to "win the race" toward self-sufficiency.
+Participants may be involved in the following:

-- Engage in training and activities to obtain employment
+- Engage in short-term training and activities to obtain employment

 - Weekly job search with ESC consultant

 Effective October 1, 2009, the Work First program implemented a new process for issuing Work First cash assistance.
-This process is called Work First Benefits (WFB).
-All adults who are included in the assistance payment must have a Mutual Responsibility Plan of Action agreement that requires the individuals to work or participate in work-related activities.
-These adults must complete all of the requirements on their agreement each month before receiving Work First cash assistance, unless there is a good cause.
-Work First Benefits mirrors the working world, where individuals "work first" and receive payment for employment afterwards.
+The process is called Work First Benefits (WFB).
+All adults included in the assistance payment must have a mutual responsibility plan of action agreement that requires the individuals to work or participate in work-related activities.
+These adults must complete all the requirements on their agreement each month before receiving Work First cash assistance, unless there is a good cause.
+Work First Benefits mirrors the working world, where individuals "work first", and receive payment for employment afterwards.

-Individuals may contact the Work First Employment line at 704-920-1400 for questions regarding Work First Employment Services.
+Contact the Work First employment line at 704-920-1400 for questions about Work First employment services.